 The amount of seed applied when overseeding into a thin lawn is usually half the amount used for a new seeding.
 Kentucky bluegrass should be applied at 1-2 lbs. per 1,000 sq.ft. and tall fescue at 3-4 lbs. of seed per 1,000 sq.ft.
 When working with small amounts of seed, mix sawdust, dry sand or any other suitable material with the seed to aid in obtaining uniform coverage.

 Fertilization and Weed Control

-Applying a pre-emergent herbicide for weed control can be done with new seedings, but use only the pre-emergent herbicide Siduron, commonly sold as Tupersan.
-This herbicide will provide good control of annual grassy weeds like crabgrass and foxtail, yet still allow the grass seed to germinate.
+Applying a pre-emergent herbicide for weed control can be done with new seedings, but use only the pre-emergent herbicide Siduron (Tupersan) or Mesotrione.
+These herbicides provide good control of annual weeds like crabgrass, foxtail or knotweed, yet still allow the grass seed to germinate.